Thinking Like a Travel Agency Fraud-Buster, 2017

 Fraud is one of those things like driving . . .
 If you get into a little fender bender, chances are you’ll be a more careful driver for the next few weeks or months.
 But then, at some point, you’ll get comfortable and go back to your pedal-to-metal driving ways (I speak for myself).
 Same goes for fraud.
 After a training, agents will be really diligent and more attentive to indications of fraud.
 But after awhile they may get comfortable if indications of fraud are few and far between.

 And if you are your own front line, make sure you’re educating yourself.
 (All biases aside, this article series and Doug’s webinar (embedded below), would make a pretty dang good curriculum :) ).
-Plus, this ARC link to best practices is also a great resource for both leisure and corporate agencies here and here (the latter is for agencies that use GDS).
+Plus, this ARC link to best practices is also a great resource for both leisure and corporate agencies that use GDS.

 5. Implement Policies